---

 lium = Lium()

-executor = lium.ls(gpu_type="A100")[0]
+executor = lium.ls(gpu_type="A100", gpu_count=1)[0]

-pod = lium.up(executor=executor.id, name="demo")
+pod = lium.up(executor_id=executor.id, name="demo")

 ready = lium.wait_ready(pod, timeout=600)